7 Day and 7 Nights

 Resigned, Olivia followed Anna down the corridor past two other studios and another control room.
 They went through a heavy door that swung shut and locked behind them, then crossed the lobby to the station’s general offices.

 T.J.
 Lawrence smiled and stood when Olivia knocked on his open office door.
 The sunlight streaming through the window spotlighted his freshly shaved head and glinted off his wire-rimmed glasses.
-Olivia blinked at the brightness after her stint in the artificially lit studio and took the chair the OM offered.
+Olivia blinked at the brightness after her stint in the artificially lit studio and took the chair opposite her boss.

 T.J. was a bit of a maverick by current radio standards.
 In the corporate environment that now permeated the industry, his hands-on approach and personal commitment to local production made him a rarity.
 It also commanded fierce loyalty from the people who worked for him.

-In a market where more and more stations relied on prepackaged syndicated programs, he continued to produce and promote local programming, building his on-air talent and staying personally involved in the direction of their shows.
+In an industry that mostly relied on prepackaged syndicated programs, he continued to produce and promote local programming, building his on-air talent and staying personally involved in the direction of their shows.
 As a rule, he was head strategist and chief cheerleader.

 Today, T.J.’s smile lacked its usual wattage, and his warm brown eyes looked troubled.
 Olivia settled into her chair and looked up at the man perched on the desk in front of her.
 “What’s the problem, T.J.?”